List of The Mandalorian characters: Din Djarin / The Mandalorian

-Grogu
+Din Grogu

 Grogu, also known as "The Child" and colloquially referred to by fans and the media as "Baby Yoda", is a young alien of the same species as popular Star Wars character Yoda.
 Although 50 years old, he is still an infant by the standards of his species, and although he cannot yet speak, he demonstrates a strong natural ability with The Force.
 A remnant of the Galactic Empire led by Moff Gideon is seeking the child to extract its blood for Dr. Pershing's secret experiments; the bounty hunter known as "The Mandalorian" is hired to track Grogu down.
 Instead of turning him over, however, the Mandalorian attempts to protect the child from the Imperials.
 By the end of the first season, the child is adopted into the Mandalorian culture as a "foundling", and the Mandalorian is tasked with reuniting the child with others of his kind.

 The child has been hugely popular with fans and reviewers, becoming the show's breakout character, and the subject of many Internet memes.
 The character was conceived by Jon Favreau out of a desire to explore the mystery around Yoda and his species, and was developed in early conversations about the series between Favreau and executive producer Dave Filoni.
 The child is mostly a creation of animatronics and puppetry, although accentuated with computer-generated imagery.
 He is voiced by sound editor David Acord with the aid of various sound effects.
 The Guardian called Baby Yoda "2019's biggest new character", and many have described him as a key part in the success of the Disney+ streaming service.